Subramaniya-pillai/courier_management_system/README.md

 # Function to generate a secure password
 def generate_password(length=12):
     if length < 8:
-        print("❌ Password length must be at least 8 characters.") return None
+        print(" Password length must be at least 8 characters.") return None

     # Define character sets